Effects of Child Physical Abuse

 Social Effects of Child Physical Abuse

 The adverse social effects of child physical abuse represent still another facet of the child's life influenced by the abuse.
 Many abused children find it difficult to form lasting and appropriate friendships.
 They lack the ability to trust others in the most basic of ways.
 Children who have suffered long-term abuse lack basic social skills and cannot communicate naturally as other children can.

 These children may also exhibit a tendency to over-comply with authority figures and to use aggression for solving interpersonal issues.
 The social effects of child physical abuse continue to negatively influence the adult life of the abused child.
-They're more likely to divorce, develop drug and alcohol addictions, and to physically abuse their own children.
+They're more likely to divorce and develop drug and alcohol addictions.

 Adults, who were physically abused as children, suffer from physical, emotional and social effects of the abuse throughout their lives.
 Experts report that victims of physical child abuse are at greater risk of developing a mental illness, becoming homeless, engaging in criminal activity, and unemployment.
 These create a financial burden on the community and on society in general because authorities must allocate funds from taxes and other resources for social welfare programs and the foster care system.

 Gluck, S. (2012, July 24).
 Effects of Child Physical Abuse, HealthyPlace.
 Retrieved on 2020, April 10 from https://www.healthyplace.com/abuse/child-physical-abuse/effects-of-child-physical-abuse